ohsu-comp-bio/vrs_anvil_toolkit/README.md

 # navigate to a working directory, with your manifest.yaml file.
 Add the VCF urls or file paths to your manifest

 # run the vrs_anvil command in the fore ground
-vrs_anvil annotate
+vrs_bulk annotate

-# run the vrs_anvil command in parallel, one process per VCF file
+# run the vrs_bulk command in parallel, one process per VCF file
-vrs_anvil annotate --scatter
+vrs_bulk annotate --scatter

-# run the vrs_anvil command in parallel in the background
+# run the vrs_bulk command in parallel in the background
-nohup vrs_anvil annotate --scatter & # press enter to continue
+nohup vrs_bulk annotate --scatter & # press enter to continue

 # get the status of the scatter processes
-vrs_anvil ps
+vrs_bulk ps
 ```

 **Processing VCF Files ([vrs-python](https://github.com/ga4gh/vrs-python))**

 vrs-python is a GA4GH GKS package centered around creating Variant Representation specification (VRS) IDs: consistent, globally unique identifiers for variation.
 Some of its functionality includes variant ID translation and VCF annotation.
-Used as a dependency in vrs_anvil, it can also be used as a standalone package.
+Used as a dependency in vrs_bulk, it can also be used as a standalone package.

 For Python usage, see [vrs_vcf_annotator.py](scripts/vrs_vcf_annotator.py) for an example.